John Salusbury (diarist): Nova Scotia

 A contemporary map of Halifax at the time of Salusbury's tenure there.

 In 1749 Salusbury left for Nova Scotia with a strong dislike for the colony which he thought beneath his station.
 He was there for the founding of Halifax.
 But Salusbury, who had no idea about how to manage his income, began to deplete it rapidly despite his ownership of a large farm of 130 acre in what is now Herring Cove.
 During his tenure in Canada, he spent much of his time as a magistrate for the colony, finding life difficult and complaining in his diary that his crops were virtually worthless as they had to be shipped to London to be sold in accordance with the policy of mercantilism.

 Dispassionate about Nova Scotia, Salusbury was a virtual outsider in his own circle.
 Although a member of the colonial council which governed the colony under the auspices of the Viceroy of Nova Scotia, Salusbury was passive in his own advancement, preferring to demur about his accomplishments.
 Though affable, he was prone to jealousy which made him resent the few people above his station, which ironically destroyed his prospects for advancement.
 In response, he began a diary in which he described the colony from a unique perspective: Salusbury was an outsider, considered by many of his peers who were socially below his station but above him in rank as a pest, and therefore someone to be ignored; yet he was privy to the inner workings of the colony much of which required his approval as head of the justice system.

-He returned to England briefly in 1751 in order to manage personal business, but after his return in 1752 he reported to the Earl of Halifax that the colony was even worse off than before — now political factions vied for power.
+He returned to Britain briefly in 1751 in order to manage personal business, but after his return in 1752 he reported to the Earl of Halifax that the colony was even worse off than before — now political factions vied for power.
 His general negativity, political neutrality and unabashed dislike for the un-cosmopolitan colony disqualified him for the governorship, which ultimately went to one of his few rivals, Peregrine Hopson.
 In 1753 he returned to London having made no profit with the exception of the sale of his farm for a small sum.
 He was "gloriously out of humour" when he learned that Thomas had further mismanaged the Welsh estates which were again mortgaged.
 During this time, the family resumed its residence at Soho Square, living on a small annuity derived from the Crown and from their lands in Wales.